Anoka Hit & Run Attorneys

 Hit and run accidents often result in vehicle damage, serious injuries, and expensive medical treatment.
 If your insurance policy does not cover all medical expenses or other losses, you may be responsible for these costs.
 If the person who left the scene is identified, you may have legal grounds to file a personal injury lawsuit.

 If you are the victim of a hit-and-run, call the authorities immediately.
 Then, look for witnesses and get their contact information.
-If you or any witnesses saw the vehicle that struck you, write down the make, model, and license number, if possible.
-Note, too, the direction in which the vehicle went after the collision.
+If you or any witnesses saw the vehicle that struck you, write down the make, model, and license plate number, if possible.
+You should also note the direction in which the vehicle went after the collision.